candicefdev/first_react_app/README.md

-This is a basic website that pulls info for a movie.
+This is a basic website that pulls info for movies.